metasfresh/metasfresh-documentation/_setup/Printing_PDF_Setup_Guide.md

 tags:
   - System
 lang: en
-ref: printpdfsetup
+ref: Printing_PDF_Setup_Guide

 ---

 ## Server

-### enable printing
+### Enable printing

-1. set sysconfig `de.metas.printing.Enabled` to Y
+1. Set sysconfig `de.metas.printing.Enabled` to `Y`.
-1. restart app server
+1. Restart app server.

-eventually add to docoutbound config to have printing queue records
+Eventually add to docoutbound config to have printing queue records.

 ### Client Archive Setting
-1. Open window "Client"
+1. Open window "Client".
-2. Make sure the archive settings are NOT set to NOTHING. e.g. Documents
+1. Make sure the **Auto Archive** settings are NOT set to *None*. e.g., *Documents*.

-### enable hostkey of user
+### Enable HostKey of User

-1. open user window
+1. Open user window.
-2. set checkbox isloginhostkey
+1. Set checkbox `isloginhostkey`.

-By enabling this the system will not use the session ID but the login name of the user as Hostkey which is used to do the matching between the user and the printer settings.
+By enabling this the system will not use the session ID but the login name of the user as HostKey which is used to do the matching between the user and the printer settings.

-### create pdf printer
+### Create PDF printer

-1. open window printer
+1. Open window "Printer".
-1. create new pdf printer
+1. Create new PDF printer.
-1. output type = PDF
+1. Output type = PDF.

-### create printer allocation
+### Create printer allocation

-1. open java client
+1. Open Java client.
-1. login with the user where you want to use the PDF printer
+1. Log in with the user where you want to use the PDF printer.
-1. open window "printing allocation"
+1. Open window "printing allocation".
-1. create new record printer allocation
+1. Create new record printer allocation.

-### create printer tray allocation
+### Create printer tray allocation
-1. Go to Window "Printer Tray Allocation"
+1. Go to Window "Printer Tray Allocation".
-1. go to subtab tray and add one record that links the logical tray with the printer tray
+1. Go to subtab "Tray" and add one record that links the logical tray with the printer tray.

-### configure logical printer
+### Configure logical printer

-you can go with the existing logical printer
+You can go with the existing logical printer.

-### test print
+### Test print

-1. open window printing queue
+1. Open window "Printing Queue".
-1. select a record which is not processed yet
+1. Select a record which is not processed yet.
-1. run action "print all"
+1. Run action "Print all".